-"I'm the KMA Project Manager for the entire UrbanTransformation Unit in Kiruna and Malmberget.
-'KMA' is short for 'kvalitet, miljö och arbetsmiljö' – quality, environment and occupational safety and health.
-In my job, I make sure that we work with KMA issues ranging from procurement (in the construction stage) to the follow-up of our projects.
-The right routines must be in place to provide guidance about how we should work with these issues, and it's my responsibility to ensure that we comply with the legislation.
-That demands close contact with entrepreneurs, which is why I'm involved in safety inspections and risk assessments.
-The goal is for LKAB and our entrepreneurs to implement these efforts jointly, with zero accidents."
+I am KMA Project Manager for the entire community transformation unit in Kiruna and Malmberget.
+KMA is a Swedish acronym which is short for quality, environment and work environment.
+In my job, I make sure that we work with the KMA issues from procurement, in the construction phase and in monitoring our projects.
+Proper routines should be in place for how we work on these issues, and I ensure that the legislation is followed.
+It requires close contact with the contractors, which is why I am involved in safety rounds and risk assessments.
+The goal is to implement this jointly, between LKAB and our contractors, with zero accidents.

 What's the most fun thing about your job?

 The journey of social transformation, from decommissioning certain things in a dignified manner to being able to build new neighbourhoods.
 I enjoy working with the entrepreneurs and making sure we continue to improve.
 I work constantly after the PDCA wheel, step by step we are constantly moving upwards.
 From 2014 to now, we have had a fantastic journey and we will continue to lift our work, one level at a time.

 Getting routines that exist on paper to work in practice.
 Work environment issues should be a natural part of what we do and should not be seen in isolation.
 It is important to have a good dialogue and to have the work environment question addressed at an early stage in the projects.
 My role is to talk to the contractors and ask them the right questions.
 I try to establish a good connection with them when we work together.

 Where will you be in five years?